loftwah/linux-for-pirates/README.md

 You might imagine that ICMP is a useful tool for pirates to keep track of their network and diagnose problems.
 It allows them to communicate with other devices on the network and request information that can help them understand how the network is functioning.

+### Infrastructure as Code

+Infrastructure as code (IaC) is a way to define and manage your infrastructure and its dependencies using code, rather than manually configuring resources through a graphical user interface.
+This allows you to version control your infrastructure, automate the provisioning and management of resources, and apply testing and deployment practices similar to those used in software development.

+In a pirate theme, you could think of infrastructure as code as a way to manage and maintain your fleet of ships and their various systems and equipment.
+Instead of manually configuring and repairing each ship's sails, masts, and engines, you could use code to define how these components should be set up and configured.
+This would allow you to automate the process of building and repairing your ships, as well as make it easier to scale your fleet as needed.

+By using infrastructure as code, you can also more easily track and manage changes to your ships' systems and equipment over time, as well as roll back any changes that might cause problems.
+This can help you to keep your fleet seaworthy and ready to set sail at a moment's notice, no matter where you are in the world.

 ### IP Addresses

 An IP address (Internet Protocol address) can be thought of as a unique identifier that is assigned to each device that is connected to the internet.
 It is a numerical label that is used to identify a specific device, and it is similar to a physical address or a phone number.